This article explains how to use the NAS Guard feature available on Datto SIRIS, Datto ALTO, and Datto NAS.

 - Datto NAS

-The NAS Guard feature allows you to back up an SMB share from any system to your Datto appliance.
-The snapshots it takes are stored locally, and then can then be replicated to the Datto Cloud by your Datto device.
+The NAS Guard feature allows you to use your Datto appliance to back up an SMB share from any system, and then replicate the snapshots to the cloud.

 NAS Guard does not natively support external share names which contain spaces.
 Datto recommends renaming these shares if possible.
 If you need to protect a share with spaces in its name, contact Datto Technical Support for assistance.